Metaverse

-Implementations
+History and implementations

 Components of metaverse technology have already been developed within online video games.
 The 2003 virtual world platform Second Life is often described as the first metaverse, as it incorporated many aspects of social media into a persistent three-dimensional world with the user represented as an avatar, but historical claims of metaverse development started soon after the term was coined.
 Early projects included Active Worlds and The Palace.

-Popular games described as part of the metaverse include Habbo Hotel, World of Warcraft, Minecraft, Fortnite, VRChat, and game creation platform Roblox which has since employed significant usage of the term in marketing.
-In a January 2022 interview with Wired, Second Life creator Philip Rosedale described metaverses as a three-dimensional Internet that is populated with live people.
+Popular games described as part of the metaverse include Habbo Hotel, World of Warcraft, Minecraft, Fortnite, VRChat, and game creation platform Roblox.
+In a January 2022 interview with Wired, Second Life creator Philip Rosedale described the metaverse as a three-dimensional Internet that is populated with live people.
 Social interaction and 3D virtual worlds are often an integral feature in many massively multiplayer online games.

-In 2017, Microsoft acquired the VR company AltspaceVR, and has since implemented virtual avatars and meetings held in virtual reality into Microsoft Teams.
+In 2017, Microsoft acquired the VR company AltspaceVR, and implemented virtual avatars and meetings held in virtual reality into Microsoft Teams.
+Microsoft shut-down AltspaceVR in March 2023.

 In 2019, the social network company Facebook launched a social VR world called Facebook Horizon.
-In 2021, Facebook was renamed "Meta Platforms" and its chairman Mark Zuckerberg declared a company commitment to developing a metaverse.
+In 2021, the company was renamed "Meta Platforms" and its chairman Mark Zuckerberg declared a company commitment to developing a metaverse.
 Many of the virtual reality technologies advertised by Meta Platforms remain to be developed.
 Facebook whistleblower Frances Haugen criticised the move, adding that Meta Platforms' continued focus on growth-oriented projects is largely done to the detriment of ensuring safety on their platforms.
 Meta Platforms has also faced user safety criticism regarding Horizon Worlds due to sexual harassment occurring on the platform.
-In 2021, Meta made a loss of over $10 billion on its metaverse development department, with Mark Zuckerberg saying he expected operating losses to "increase meaningfully" in 2022.In February 2023, Zuckerberg wrote a Facebook post announcing the company's pivot away from the metaverse to focus on AI.
+In 2021, Meta made a loss of over $10 billion on its metaverse development department, with Mark Zuckerberg saying he expected operating losses to "increase meaningfully" in 2022.
+In February 2023, Zuckerberg wrote a Facebook post announcing the company's pivot away from the metaverse to focus on AI.

 Some metaverse implementations rely on digital currencies, and often cryptocurrency.
 Assets within the metaverse are sometimes traded as non-fungible tokens (NFTs) and track ownership using blockchain technology.

-Proposed applications for metaverse technology include improving work productivity, interactive learning environments, e-commerce, mass-audience interaction, healthcare, real estate, and fashion.
+Proposed applications for metaverse technology include improving work productivity, interactive learning environments, e-commerce, mass-audience interaction, healthcare and real estate.

 Technology

 Hardware

 Access points for the metaverse includes general-purpose computers and smartphones, augmented reality, mixed reality, and virtual reality.

 Dependence on VR technology has limited metaverse development and wide-scale adoption.
 Limitations of portable hardware and the need to balance cost and design have caused a lack of high-quality graphics and mobility.
 Lightweight wireless headsets have struggled to achieve retina display pixel density needed for visual immersion.
 Another issue for wide-scale adoption of the technology is cost, with consumer VR headsets ranging in price from $300 to $3500 as of 2022.

-Current hardware development is focused on overcoming limitations of VR headsets, sensors, and increasing immersion with haptic technology.
+Current hardware development is focused on overcoming limitations of VR headsets, glasses, sensors, and increasing immersion with haptic technology.